Personal Finance

 Roth 401(k)

-Roth 401(k)s work differently.
+Roth designated 401(k)s work differently.
 Contributions are post-tax, meaning taxes are already taken out of the money you add to your account.
 Distributions from a Roth 401(k) arenโ€™t taxed in retirement, and as of 2024, these accounts arenโ€™t subject to RMDs.
 Whatโ€™s more, there is no penalty for withdrawing your contributions (not their earnings, however) at any time and any age.

 Solo 401(k)

 A solo 401(k), also called an individual 401(k), is a plan for business owners with no other employees.
 Since the employer also acts as the employee in this case, contribution limits work a bit differently than with other 401(k) plans.
+You get to contribute as both employee and employer.

 How does your 401(k) earn money?